CubeEngine/ReflecT/README.md

     {
         File file = new File(this.getDataFolder(), "config.yml");

-        // load the configuration using the factory (this will also save after loading) config = factory.load(MyConfig.class, file);
+        // load the reflected using the factory (this will also save after loading) config = factory.load(MyConfig.class, file);

-        // at any time you can reload the configuration config.reload(); // this will also save the configuration!
+        // at any time you can reload the reflected object config.reload(); // this will also save the reflected object!
-        // or save the configuration
+        // or save the reflected object
         config.save();
     }

-    // The Configuration Class
+    // The Reflected Class
-    public class MyConfig extends YamlConfiguration // this is the same as extends Configuration<YamlCodec>
+    public class MyConfig extends ReflectedYaml // this is the same as extends Reflected<YamlCodec>
     {
         public transient boolean noSaving; // fields that are transient are ignored